 Surveying is our heritage and core service capability.

-Bennett + Bennett have been progressing over the last 50 years and are viewed as industry leaders in the field of surveying.
+Bennett + Bennett have been providing surveying services over the last 50+ years and are viewed as industry leaders in the field of surveying.
 Beginning with small land subdivisions around the Gold Coast in the late 1960’s, we could only imagine the growth and potential in the years that followed.

-We are now experts in major construction, infrastructure and development projects throughout Queensland, Northern New South Wales and Northern Territory.
+We are experts in construction, major infrastructure and large development projects throughout Queensland, Northern New South Wales and Northern Territory.

-Renowned for dependability; we consistently providing our client’s with a high quality product which ensures project requirements are efficiently and effectively met.
+; we consistently provide our clients with a high-quality product which always meets and exceeds the project requirements.
 With cadastral survey plan requisition rates significantly below the industry average, we safeguard our client’s timing and registration needs at the back-end of any project.

 4 Office locations – Gold Coast, Brisbane, Sunshine Coast & Ipswich